raspberrypi/usbboot/Readme.md

 # USB Device Boot Code

-This is the USB MSD boot code which supports the Raspberry Pi 1A, 3A+, Compute Module, Compute Module 3, 3+ and 4, Raspberry Pi Zero and Zero 2 W.
+This is the USB device boot code which supports the Raspberry Pi 1A, 3A+, Compute Module, Compute Module 3, 3+ 4S, and 4, Raspberry Pi Zero and Zero 2 W.
+N.B.
+In regards to this document CM4 and CM4S have identical software support.

 The default behaviour when run with no arguments is to boot the Raspberry Pi with special firmware so that it emulates USB Mass Storage Device (MSD).
 The host OS